Six Material Issues

 • Number of products shipped (pharmaceuticals and medical devices)

-• Status of product improvement efforts
+• Status of product improvement

-• Number of disease awareness website views
+• Number of views for disease awareness websites

-• Holding of media seminars, etc.
+• Hosting of media seminars, etc.

 4. Fair and ethical business activities and strengthening of corporate governance